vivaria/edisonrul.ing/docs/source/cards/d/darkbishop-archfiend.md

 ### Card Rulings

-●When you have another Archfiend that can roll a die and Darkbishop Archfiend, and the other Archfiend is targeted, you get to roll both dice, and you can choose which one to roll first.
+*   When you have another Archfiend that can roll a die and Darkbishop Archfiend, and the other Archfiend is targeted, you get to roll both dice, and you can choose which one to roll first.